-In order to assess the need for impact damage control and other requirements on space flight COPVs, SMC sponsored a research, development, test and evaluation (RDT&E) program, "Enhanced Technology for Composite Overwrapped Pressure Vessels" in 1995 (Ref.
-7).
-Impact damage effects study on COPVs was the major task of this RDT&E effort.
+In order to assess the need for impact damage control and other requirements on space-flight COPVs, SMC sponsored a research, development, test, and evaluation (RDT&E) program, "Enhanced Technology for Composite overwrapped Pressure Vessels," in 1995.
+An impact damage effects study on COPVs was the major task of this RDT&E effort.
 Test results conducted in this program showed that thin-wall COPVs (wall thickness less than 0.25 in.) are indeed vulnerable to impact.
-At impact damage energy levels even less than the COPV's visible damage threshold (VDT), the residual strength, or burst strength after impact (BAI), for one batch of flight qualified light-weight cylindrical COPV (with 0.15 in. wall thickness) has showed up to 30 percent reduction.
-One such COPV that was fully charged with helium gas exploded on test stand, 0.7 sec. after impact (Ref.
-8).
+At impact damage energy levels even less than the COPV's visible damage threshold (VDT), the residual strength, or burst strength after impact (BAI), for one batch of flight-qualified, light-weight cylindrical COPV (with 0.15-in. wall thickness) has showed up to 30% reduction.
+One such COPV that was fully charged with helium gas exploded on a test stand 0.7 s after impact.

-The findings from the impact damage effects study have motivated to introduce a new set of impact damage control requirements for thin-walled light-weight COPVs in S-081.
-In addition to impact damage control requirements, it contains many new requirements including the leak-before-burst (LBB) and safelife test requirements for elastic-plastic liner, strength allowables and stress-rupture data generation requirements for composite materials used for composite materials.
-The complete set of requirements are shown in Appendix A. S-081 is a top-level requirement document.
+The findings from the impact damage effects study have motivated us to introduce a new set of impact damage control requirements for thin-walled, light-weight COPVs in S-081.
+In addition to impact damage control requirements, it contains many new requirements, including the leak-beforeburst (LBB) and safe-life test requirements for elastic-plastic liners, strength allowables, and stressrupture data generation requirements for composite materials used for composite materials.
+The complete set of requirements are shown in Appendix A. S-081 is a top-level requirements document.
 It only specifies "what-to-do" but not "how-to-do."
 Since impact damage control requirements and other requirements are new to many COPV users, it is prudent to have a "how-to-do" document that provides guidelines to the users for their implementation of S-081.
 This report was prepared for that purpose.
-In addition to the proposed impact damage tolerance control procedures, other important inclusions such as guidelines for system threat analysis, development test procedures, leak-before-burst demonstrations, vibration test methods, and qualification by similarity criteria are also provided in this guideline documents.
+In addition to the proposed impact damage tolerance control procedures, other important inclusions such as guidelines for system threat analysis, development test procedures, leak-beforeburst demonstrations, vibration test methods, and qualification-by-similarity criteria are also provided in this guideline documents.